 Maximum 8 students.

 Flora D.H.
 Ojanen

 Flora D.H.
-Ojanen (walkinbalance.net) is an AmSAT-certified Alexander Technique teacher, a Yoga Alliance-certified yoga teacher, and ergonomic consultant.
-She holds private lessons in the Alexander Technique at her office in San Francisco’s Union Square District and group sessions onsite at Bay Area companies and yoga studios.
-Flora investigates Alexander Technique applications for the practice of yoga and has developed a yoga program called Alexander Yoga (alexanderyoga.net), to bring that expertise to the yoga community.
-Flora believes in the potential of the Alexander Technique to ease and prevent the leading influence of all disease: stress.
-In teaching sessions, Flora identifies creative ways to help students develop their own healing potential through self-awareness and self-guidance that they can apply to every aspect of their lives.
+Ojanen is an experienced Alexander Technique teacher, a Yoga Alliance-certified Yoga teacher, and ergonomic consultant.
+She holds private lessons in the Alexander Technique at her downtown San Francisco office, and group sessions onsite at Bay Area companies and yoga studios.
+Flora investigates the Alexander Technique’s great potential to bring ease to the practice of yoga, and offers her expertise to the Yoga community.
+In teaching lessons, Flora is a master in identifying creative ways to help students develop their own healing potential and stress relief through a sharpened self-awareness, which can be applied to every aspect of their lives.